Milton Keynes Archives

-We're thrilled to announce the return of the MK Archives 'Lunchtime Lectures' at Central Library.
-After last year's successful series, they have returned for the summer and autumn.
+We're planning the return of the MK Archives 'Lunchtime Lectures' at Central Library.
+After previous years' successful series, we hope to bring you more lectures in due course.
 You're invited to bring your lunch and join us while you discover something new.
 (These lectures are adult events).

 The Explore Your Archive campaign showcases the best of archives and archive services in the UK and Ireland.
 The campaign aims to open the phenomenal archival collections held by organisations – public and private – across the UK and Ireland, whatever their size and scale, and wherever they are.